Killer AI or killer states? The use of AI in surveillance and genocide in Palestine by Israeli authorities and its global context

 But, the above described use of AI-powered weapons carries severe potential for violating human rights as codified in the International Covenant on Civil and Political Rights.
 The indiscriminate attacks that we’ve seen in Gaza, executed with the use of Gospel, Lavender and Where’s Daddy?, point to a violation of the various rights, and, according to the International Court of Justice, together with several other factors, such as the genocidal rhetoric, forced starvation and the complete siege of Gaza, even indicate the plausibility of the crime of genocide, the ultimate violation of human rights.

 AI-assisted warfare tools or checkpoints with AI surveillance systems and autonomous guns that can track people and fire tear gas, stun grenades and sponge-tipped bullets set dangerous precedents as to how AI-related technologies can have detrimental effects on civilian populations and warrant an emergency response from the global community to safeguard internationally protected human rights and other rules of international law aimed at protecting civilians.
-The idea that a human should always come first when making a choice to end a human life is one of the few new international standards around AI in conflict – whether or not to kill a living, breathing human should thus not be decided by machines or algorithms.
+Placing the human being at the centre of any choice to take a life is one of the few new international standards around AI in conflict – whether or not to kill a living, breathing human should thus not be decided by machines or algorithms.
 But, because of Israel's application of AI in Gaza, this norm is being undermined before it has had a chance to completely establish itself.
 If the international community doesn’t act, the creeping normalisation of such practices, as already happened in the past with the use of new satellite technology for war purposes in Gulf Wars that was never questioned, will also happen to AI-powered warfare tools.

 Notwithstanding all that was written above, we can’t overlook the broader context.
 What Israel is doing is not happening because of technology, but because technology is being used by a country that has dehumanised Palestinians for decades.
 Artificial intelligence is just the latest in a line of tools that serve the same genocidal goal.